 Use/distribution of inappropriate images

 Staff are aware that it is an offence to distribute indecent images and that it is an offence to groom children online.
-In the event of a concern that a colleague at [setting name] is behaving inappropriately, staff advise the designated safeguarding lead who follows procedure 06.2 Allegations against staff, volunteers or agency staff.
+In the event of a concern that a colleague at Bollington Pre-School s behaving inappropriately, staff advise the designated safeguarding lead who follows procedure 06.2 Allegations against staff, volunteers or agency staff.